Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage when one wants to configure preferences, but lacks explicit guidance on when to use this tool versus alternatives like 'check-setup' or 'config'.
-No mention of prerequisites or scenarios where setup should be run.
+The description provides a general purpose but lacks explicit guidance on when to use this tool versus alternatives like 'check-setup' or 'config'.
+There is no mention of prerequisites, typical scenarios, or exclusions, which limits the agent's ability to make a well-contextualized choice.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.